secretstartups/handbook/customer-success/comm-sales/customer-buyer-journey.html.md

 ### Deliverables
 * Meet with the customer and Professional Services Engineer for Professional Services delivery kickoff
-* Meet with the customer and Technical Account Manager (TAM) for formal account transition, introduction to collaborative account use and other considerations
+* Meet with the customer and Customer Success Manager (CSM) for formal account transition, introduction to collaborative account use and other considerations

 ### Responsibilities
 * Thank customer for their time and collaboration during the entire journey (on a call and/or via email)